mikeizbicki/cmc-csci145-math166/hw_03/README.md

 The assignment is divided into several parts, and you can choose to complete whichever parts you want depending on the final grade you want.
+The assignment is worth 100 points, and you can earn up to 110.

 **Part 1 (60pts):**
 Load a pretrained word2vec model into gensim.